|

 POLLIE:

-Variant of English Polly, meaning
+Variant spelling of English Polly, meaning

 POLLY: Alternate

-form of English Molly, meaning
+form of English Molly,

-"beloved."
+"obstinacy, rebelliousness" or "their rebellion."
 The reason for the change from "M" to

 "P" is not known.